openstack-archive/nova-zvm-virt-driver/doc/source/imageguide.rst

   3. not be a full-pack minidisk, since cylinder 0 on full-pack minidisks is reserved, and be defined with virtual address 0100.
   4. The root disk should have a single partition.
   5. The image being captured should support SSH access using keys instead of specifying a password.
-The subsequent steps to capture the image will perform a key exchange to allow xCAT to access the server.
   6. The image being captured should not have any network interface cards (NICs) defined below virtual address 1100.